CodeClubStrad/CodeClubStrad-Spring-2016/2016_04_18_session_9/readme.md

     border: 1px dashed Brown;
 }
 ```
-Save this into a text file as called “my_styles_v1.css”.
+Save this into a text file called “my_styles_v1.css” and make sure it is in the same folder as the html file.

 Now reload the webpage.